Myanmar Water Festival and Burmese New Year Tour

 • Today is the first day of the Water festival.
 This is a day of preparation, with people building and decorating temporary pavilions called mandalas.
 As we spend our first evening in Yangon, we will witness the preparations.

 • We’ll go and explore the nightlife of Yangon.
 For this we will need to go to Chinatown, or at least the Yangon version of it.
 There, we’ll find 6 real pub type places, as well as a plethora of BBQ joints selling beer and BBQ to the masses.
 The street food here is also some of the best in Yangon!
+Alternatively, let´s head to one of our favourite restaurants nearby the hotel – the Rangoon Tea House!
+It mixes traditional Burmese food with a modern touch in a beautiful colonial style villa made from teak wood.

-• Dinner and overnight in Yangon
+• Dinner and overnight in Yangon.

 Monday 14th April – Yangon